-How Much Insurance is Required
+How Much Insurance Is Required in Colorado?

 The Colorado Department of Regulatory Agencies, Division of Insurance, requires all drivers in Colorado to have liability insurance with the following minimums:

 - $15K Property Damage

 To make it cheaper for drivers, Colorado adopted a tort system in 2003.
 That means that the insurance company has to determine who was at fault in an accident before a claim is paid to help keep your rates lower.

 Keep in mind, these minimums only cover liability.
 In other words, if your car is totaled or has extensive damage, you’ll need to pay for your own repairs and medical bills if your health insurance company doesn’t cover auto accident-related injuries.

 A little can go a long way, except in auto insurance.
 You’ll want to make sure you have enough coverage and then some to protect you from bad things that can occur behind the wheel.
 Below is a list of additional coverages you should consider when shopping for car insurance in Colorado.